 - Only suitable for very small spaces

 Fireplaces are generally terrible for emergency heating because approximately 80% of the heat escapes up the chimney instead of going into your home.
 That means you’ll need a lot of wood or pellets to even slightly heat your home.

-Another problem is that, unless you use your fireplace often, chances are the chimney hasn’t been cleaned lately.
-Buildup in the chimney can ignite and cause fire.
-Or it can block smoke from exiting so those fumes end up in your home.
+Another problem is that unless you use your fireplace often, chances are the chimney hasn’t been cleaned lately.
+Buildup in the chimney can ignite and cause a fire.
+Or it can block smoke from exiting, so those fumes end up in your home.